C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -precategories and their ideals

-are contractions, and if they are injective then they are isometries. \end{prop} Clearly, if $\Phi:\TT\to \SS$ is a homomorphism and $\KK$ is an ideal in $\SS$ the collection of sets
+are contractions, and if they are injective then they are isometries. \end{proposition} Clearly, if $\Phi:\TT\to \SSS$ is a homomorphism and $\KK$ is an ideal in $\SSS$ the collection of sets

-which shall be referred to as the \emph{preimage of $\KK$}, is an ideal in $\TT$.
-In particular, the ideal being preimage of the zero ideal will be denoted by $\ker \Phi$ and called a \emph{kernel} of $\Phi$. \begin{prop} If $\KK$ is an ideal in a $C^*$-precategory $\TT$, then the precategory $\TT/\KK$ whose objects are the same as objects in $\TT$ and morphisms are given by the quotient spaces
+forms an ideal in $\TT$, which we shall refer to as the \emph{preimage of $\KK$}.
+In particular, preimage of the zero ideal will be called a \emph{kernel} of $\Phi$ and denoted by $\ker \Phi$. \begin{proposition} If $\KK$ is an ideal in a $C^*$-precategory $\TT$, then the precategory $\TT/\KK$ whose morphisms are given by the quotient spaces